SamJoan/droopescan/README.md

     - Enumerate version (up to version X.X.X)
 </pre>

-# Contribute & Issues.
+# Contribute.

-Pull requests are welcome.
+## Create your own plugin.

+You can add suport for your favourite CMS.
+The process is actually quite simple, and a lot of information can be glimpsed by viewing the example.py file in the plugins/ folder.

+This file should serve well as a base for your implementation.

+You can create your own module and enable it as follows:

+## Issues & Pull Requests.

+Pull requests that create new plugins are welcome provided that maintenance for those plugins is done automatically (i.e. the plugins implement update_version_check and update_version).

 Please remember to make your pull requests against the develoment branch rather than the master.
-Issues can be raised on the issue tracker here on GitHub.
+Issues can be raised on the issue tracker here on GitHub but are not guaranteed to be fixed.

-To run tests, some dependencies must be installed.
+To run automated tests, some dependencies must be installed.
 Running the following commands will result in them being installed and the tests being ran:

 <pre>
     apt-get install python-dev libxslt1-dev libxml2-dev python3